dolphindb/Tutorials_EN/multi_machine_cluster_deploy.md

-# DolphinDB Multi-physical Nodes Cluster Deployment
+# DolphinDB Cluster Deployment on Multiple Servers

 A DolphinDB Cluster consists of 3 types of nodes: data node, agent, and controller.
   *  Data are stored and queries (and more complex computations) are executed on the data nodes.